Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **plot_ZP_vs_SNR** [ Type: *bool* ]

-	If True, return a plot of the zeropoint value versus the signal to noise of a specific source.
+	If True, return a plot of the zero  point value versus the signal to noise of a specific source.